 - Your unofficial transcripts, so that the director can verify that you are a student in good standing at Merrill College.

-- Please allow time for Ms. Flynn to prepare the letter.
+- Please allow time for Ms. Denny to prepare the letter.
 Last-minute requests will be accommodated as schedules permit.
 This letter DOES NOT REPLACE completion of the registration steps outlined above.

 - Students may not earn credit for internships retroactively.